yireo/yireo-slides/slides/yireo/messing_up_di.md

 ### Anton Krills answer:
 > Yes.
 Just like in Magento 1.<br/>
 > But now we can actually fix it.

 ---
+class: center, middle, orange
+# Don't use Magento modules for examples

+---
 class: center, middle